montyevans/montyevans.github.io/_posts/2022-08-25-sports-betting.md

 ## Beginning to Believe

-I believed this could work; my only reservation was that I'd screw it up.
+It sounded like this could, in theory, work; my main reservation was that I'd screw it up.
 I scoured the Terms & Conditions on the promotion site with the same keen eyes that nailed the SAT Reading section and can reread sentences for minutes without noticing.
 I wished I'd made friends with more future lawyers; I rewatched the Suits pilot.

-I would later discover, when evangelizing to friends, that this is by far the hardest part.
+I would later discover, when evangelizing to friends that this is by far the hardest part.
 Understanding the rules, the gambling terminology, and the best strategies takes half an hour.
 Researching corroborating accounts, figuring out how and where you're actually going to place the bets: another hour.
 But overcoming the long-established association of "Gambling" with "Bad, Sleazy, Fast-Track to Alcoholism and Losing My Life Savings" alongside the fear of losing a chunk of money is _really difficult_.